Mushahid Hussain: Rejoining PML(N) and Pakistan Senator

 In October 2016, Prime Minister Nawaz Sharif appointed Hussain and Shizra Khan as the Prime Minister's Special Envoy on unrest in Kashmir and went to attend the Atlantic Council, where he termed the violation of the Indus Waters Treaty as "an act of war."
 He viewed the initiation of the strategic corridor as a crucial and one of the largest political achievement of Prime Minister Sharif, and has risen a strong political voice in support Prime Minister Sharif's economic policy.

 On 3 January 2017, the PML-Q ousted Hussain from the party due to his "tacit alignment" and support for the PML(N)'s cause.
 On 4 February 2018, he rejoined the PML(N) and spoke very high of Nawaz's services to the country.
 In 2018, he was elected as the Pakistan Senator from Federally Administered Tribal Areas on the platform of PML(N) after participating in the senator elections held in March 2018.

 Other interests

 Lobbyist and Sinologist

 On 1 October 2009, Hussain founded the Pakistan China Institute to promote the bilateral relations with China.
 He has consistently lobbied for strengthening the relations with China and the Central Asian republics.
 He also expressed apprehension about the United States’ role in Pakistan while endorsing a deepening of relations with China.

 Books

-Hussain also written political books covering the issues of civilian control of the military, geostrategy, and governance.
+Hussain has written political books covering issues such as the civilian control of the military, geostrategy, and governance.